phpMussel/phpMussel/_docs/readme.en.md

 /vault/.travis.php | Used by Travis CI for testing (not required for proper function of the script).
 /vault/.travis.yml | Used by Travis CI for testing (not required for proper function of the script).
 /vault/cli.php | CLI handler.
-/vault/components.dat | Contains information relating to the various components of phpMussel; Used by the updates feature provided by the front-end.
+/vault/components.dat | Components metadata file; Used by the front-end updates page.
 /vault/config.ini.RenameMe | Configuration file; Contains all the configuration options of phpMussel, telling it what to do and how to operate correctly (rename to activate).
 /vault/config.php | Configuration handler.
 /vault/config.yaml | Configuration defaults file; Contains default configuration values for phpMussel.